Questionable publishing practices or questionable colleagues?

 Monica Berger and Jill Cirasella, two librarians from the City University of New York also have a blog called "Beyond Beall's List: we need a better understanding of predatory publishing without overstating its size and danger" in which they demonstrate the limitations of the Jeffrey Beall's methodology.
 They describe how in 2014 Walt Crawford criticized Beall in his article called "Ethics and Access 1: The Sad Case of Jeffrey Beall".
 The main criticism is that Beall makes it look like the predatory or low-quality publishing were a phenomenon of Open Access journals and never existed before OA.
 Moreover, it is obvious that Beall favors toll-access publishers, especially large publishing houses.

-Some of journals I published my papers in might have appeared on Beall's list later on but a simple look at my list of publications (43 papers in Web of Science and 90 papers in Scopus) reveals that I have lots of good papers in reputable journals published by Taylor & Francis, Elsevier, Wiley, etc.).
-Several of my papers appeared in journals with an impact factor equal greater than 1, which equates to CABS 3* in the UK lists).
+Some of journals I published my papers in might have appeared on Beall's list later on but a simple look at my list of publications (67 papers in Web of Science and 110 papers in Scopus database) reveals that I have many good papers in reputable journals published by Taylor & Francis, Elsevier, Wiley, Springer Nature, etc.).
+Some of my papers appeared in journals with an impact factor equal greater than 1, which equates to CABS 3* in the UK lists).
 I publish in Renewable and Sustainable Energy Review, Nature, Technological and Economic Development of Economy, The American Journal of Medicine and other world's top journals.

 To sum it up, all my academic papers that went

 into the Czech RIV points' system were those listed in Scopus and Web of